Open-Speech-EkStep/open-speech-ekstep.github.io/docs/adr.md

 - System will be able to scale easily at data layer
 - Audio processing like 'automatic validation', 'SNR' etc can be done in 'Contributions processor'
 - Contribution processor can be in any other langauge like Python which is more suited for audio processing
-- If in future, analytics need to be moved to separate data store, rich application domain events can be used rather than crude CDC events.
+- If in future the analytics need to be moved to separate data store, rich application domain events can be used rather than crude CDC events.
 - Additional domains can be on boarded easily like 'Likho India' by adding new domain topics, processors and services
 - Can be easily evolved into event driven microservices architecture assuming more features will come onto this platform